 The Webinar Series will take place bi-weekly on: Thursdays

-12 pm noon (Eastern Time)
+12 pm noon (EST)

 You can join the webinar by Zoom.

 Some seminars might be recorded and accessible for a limited time.

 December 3rd, 2020

 Small-molecule-induced protein polymerization

 Researchers from the Ebert and Fischer lab teamed up to solve the elusive mechanism of a BCL6 degrader, BI-3802.
 By employing functional screens, biochemical dissection, and structural characterization, they identified that BI-3802 induces BCL6 polymerization, which triggers proteasomal degradation of BCL6.
 The seminar will be presented by Mikolaj Slabicki (Ebert Lab), Hojong Yoon (Fischer Lab), and Jonas Koeppel (Ebert Lab).

 What makes two proteins stick: dissecting molecular glue action

 The Thomä laboratory is interested in chromatin-bound machines and their regulation by the ubiquitin proteasome system.
 Guided by structural biology, we use a range of genetic, chemical and complex biochemical reconstitution tools to study protein function in genome maintenance and transcription.
 A particular focus is on dissecting how chromatin and the ubiquitin transferase system interplay.
 In recent years, the lab worked towards understanding how proteins, such as ubiquitin ligases, can be re-programmed by small molecules, and how this insight can be used to develop novel drugs.